Trend Watch in Wedding Invitations 2010/2011

 Falling back on different cultures, the “folksy pilgrim” is borrowing from all types of traditions and cross-pollinating with today’s society.
 There is also a strong theme of hand-made, hand-painted and custom detailed wood work which can lead into decorative Baroque style.

 Wedding invitation trends in this category will consider specialty shapes in papers, die-cuts, decorative embellishments that are unique to the bride and groom’s heritage and/or ethnic background.
-Bright impressions of the Latin culture, the simplicity and softness of the Midwestern States and a vivid graphic African influence will be seen in this category.
+Bright impressions of the Latin culture, the simplicity and softness of the

 Wedding invitations will be hand-drawn or possibly painted in watercolors and then over-laid with illustration work, generally in floral patterns.
 Hand-calligraphy (Examples provided by Jennifer Gillespie of “Calligraphy by Jennifer”) and highly decorative lettering will flourish in fonts.
 On the opposite spectrum, large, bold, sans-serif fonts will also do incredibly well.